JDStraughan/JDStraughan.com/_posts/2013-03-05-html5-snake-with-source-code-walkthrough.md

 The last thing <code>move()</code> does is <code>push()</code> the new <code>snake.x</code> and <code>snake.y</code> coordinates onto the <code>snake.sections</code> array.

-Our next method, <code>snake.draw()</code>, iterates through the <code>snake.sections</code> array and then splits the values into arrays with the x and y coordinates, and pases them along to the next method in the class: <code>snake.drawSection()</code>.
+Our next method, <code>snake.draw()</code>, iterates through the <code>snake.sections</code> array and then splits the values into arrays with the x and y coordinates, and passes them along to the next method in the class: <code>snake.drawSection()</code>.

-Here we circle back to the game.drawBox() function, and pass teh x, y, size, and color of our snake.
-In turn, each section is drawn, and our array can be physically represented as a series of boxes on our canvas.
+Here we circle back to the game.drawBox() function, and pass the x, y, size, and color of our snake.
+In turn, each section is drawn, and our array can be represented as a series of boxes on our canvas.

 Moving on through the <code>snake</code> object, we see the <code>checkCollision()</code> and <code>isCollision()</code> functions.
 The first, <code>checkCollision()</code>, is really just a helper that calls <code>isCollision()</code> on our snake's coordinates, and stops the game if there are any collisions found.